 After an incredible first four days on my Vorarlberg road trip I was seriously hesitant about how on earth Austria could top it.
 Of course though, it did.
 And it did so before I even reached the third destination.

-If you missed part one of this mind-blowing road trip – catch up on this post and then come back here!
+If you missed part one of this mind-blowing Vorarlberg road trip, catch up on this post and then come back here!

 The drive from Mellau through to Lech Zuers was a pretty magical drive, one of the most memorable in my lifetime yet.
 It is such a shame that I was driving with no passenger because I would have loved to have swapped seats and spent the last leg of the drive (from Warth through to Lech) just taking photos for you.

 Not wanting to end up driving off the side of the mountain, I resisted the temptation and was forced (wonderfully) to just enjoy the view for myself.
 My lack of photos also leaves you a pretty nice surprise for when you go on this adventure yourself.

 Make sure you do this drive when the sun is up – it’s too stunning to miss.

 For the rest of the day, the views continued to transport me to places I have only seen competition for in the likes of New Zealand.
 I really couldn’t believe that what I was witnessing was in Europe, right on my doorstep.

 I want to make a point here to all of you that you REALLY don’t need to travel far or expensively to experience stunning landscapes.
 All you need to do is get your notepad and pen out and… continue reading this post. ?

 For my one day stopover in Lech, I dropped my bags at Hotel Auenhof, a gorgeous traditional Austrian spa hotel right on the river in the centre of town.
 Then, I headed straight to meet TEAM HIKE at the town bus stop, where we caught the bus for 40 minutes to Formarinsee to start our 14.9km trail.